y5/omegle-bot/README.rst

 omegle-bot
 =============

+EDIT: gotta use some sort of database client to add in empty JSON arrays for most vars, else it'll crash

 Big paste from https://github.com/coal0/python-omegle/

 Shitty bot with a shitty web interface around the Omegle API, allows proxies & uses the 2captcha API to solve captchas